24 Hours Hotline: +86 137-3541-1378

 • Accommodation: 4-star, 5-star, or unique local brand hotels

-In the morning, your guide will meet you in the hotel lobby, ready to begin your unforgettable journey through Lhasa.
+Today, your guide will meet you in the hotel lobby, ready to begin your unforgettable journey through Lhasa.
 The first stop of the day is the majestic Potala Palace, a symbol of Tibetan Buddhism and a masterpiece of Tibetan architecture.
 As you approach the palace, you’ll be struck by its stunning appearance, perched high on a hill and overlooking the city of Lhasa.
 Your guide will walk you through the history of this iconic structure, which served as the winter residence of the Dalai Lama for centuries.
 Within the palace, you’ll find an array of fascinating Tibetan artifacts, including religious thangkas, intricately carved statues, and elaborate murals.
 Your guide will explain the significance of these items, detailing how they represent the deep spiritual and political history of Tibet.
 As you explore the various levels of the palace, you’ll see the tombs of past Dalai Lamas, and your guide will share the stories of their influence on Tibetan society and culture.
 With your guide’s insight, you’ll gain a deeper appreciation for the cultural richness and significance of Potala Palace.

 Potala-PalacePotala-Palace-Lhasa